 Step 1: Establishing a Connection

-The first step in using PsExec is to establish a connection with the target system.
+The first step in using PsExec is establishing a connection with the target system.
 To do this, PsExec uses the Windows Service Control Manager (SCM) to start a service called PsExecSvc on the target system.
 PsExecSvc is a small service that runs as the Local System account and listens for incoming connections from PsExec.

 Step 2: Authenticating